 ABOUT THE RAIL TOURISM AWARDS

-The Awards recognise the most impactful marketing campaigns that promote train travel as a sustainable tourism model across Europe.
+The European Travel Commission (ETC) and Eurail launched the Rail Tourism Awards in 2021 to recognise the most impactful campaigns that promote train travel as a sustainable, conscious and transformative way to explore Europe.

 The objectives of the awards are to: